Skip to content

 • Search: Filter by SLO name;

-• Single SLO task: Enable, Disable, Edit (except name/target/frequency), Delete;
+• Single SLO task: Enable, Disable, Edit (excluding name/target/frequency), Delete;

 • Delete: Supports deleting existing SLO tasks;

-• View related events: One-click to view all unresolved events triggered by this SLO;
+• View Related Incidents: One-click view all unrecovered incidents triggered by this SLO;

 Note

-• Deleting an SLO will also delete its dashboard view;
+• Deleting an SLO will simultaneously delete its dashboard view;

-• The time range of the SLO view in the dashboard defaults to match the dashboard, and the list defaults to display the compliance rate for the last 7 days.
+• The time range of the SLO view in the dashboard defaults to match the dashboard, and the list defaults to showing the compliance rate for the last 7 days.

-df_slo_cost represents deducted minutes, and summing the values gives anomaly time.
+df_slo_cost represents deducted minutes.
+Summing the values gives the downtime.
 Replace df_slo_id accordingly:

-To query the SLO value for 7 days, the DQL expression is as follows:
+To query the SLO value for 7 days, use the following DQL expression:

 eval((10080-A)/10080 *100, A="E::`slo`:(sum(`df_slo_cost`)) { `df_slo_id` = 'monitor_6bad2a76dd9b41d7894f21a76d44ae42'}")